The Science of Water

 Basic Pond/System Design

 There are some basic rules that you must apply when building any pond.
 It all starts with the total volume of water the pond holds.
-This is because the number one goal for a fish pond is to have a once an hour turnover rate.
+This is because the number one goal for a fish pond is to have a once an hour to once every three hours turnover rate depending on the size of the pond up to 8000 gallons.
 What this means is that if you have a 1000 gallon pond, you want to pump at least 1000 gallons an hour through your filtration and therefore have at least a 1000 gallon per hour pump.
 If you had a 3000 gallon pond you want to pump at least 3000 gallons an hour through your filtration and thus a 3000 gallon per hours pump, so on and so forth.
 So as you can see the volume of the pond dictates at minimum the size pump you should have.
 I say minimum because this does not take into account things like head loss, friction loss, etc. that will cause you to lose some of that flow.

 Now with this known flow rate and pump you now must have properly sized plumbing pipe to accommodate that flow rate safely.
 The bigger the pipe the more flow it can handle.
 There are plenty of charts available online to help you choose the proper size piping for your pond plumbing.
 This is important because if you have too small a diameter of piping and try to pump more water through it than it can safely handle, you will cause extreme and possibly unsafe pressure to build up.
 This could lead to failure of your plumbing fittings, joints, or the pipe itself.
 So match your pipe size to your pump flow rate using the available charts online.